-A sewer drain clog is a very serious problem that can be considered a plumbing emergency and a distinct health problem.
-Since the sewer water has no place to go, it will all come back up into the household plumbing system in one way or another.
+A sewer drain clog is a very serious problem that can be considered a plumbing emergency and a potential health concern.
+Since the wastewater has no place to go, it will all come back up into the household plumbing system in one way or another.
 When you have a sewer drain clog, you should not use any of the plumbing in the home until the stoppage is cleared.

 Multiple Fixtures Are Clogged

-A very obvious sign of a sewer drain clog is when more than one plumbing fixture backs up at the same time.
-Toilets, in particular, are affected by this, but other fixtures can also be involved.
-If you suspect that you have a sewer drain clog, start by checking other fixtures in the home.
+An obvious sign of a sewer drain clog is when more than one plumbing fixture backs up at the same time.
+Toilets are often the first fixture to experience problems, but any other fixture can also be involved.
+If you suspect that you have a sewer drain clog, start by checking the toilet followed by other fixtures in the home.

 Unusual Reactions When Using Fixtures

 - Run the sink: Another strange reaction to look for is trapped air in the plumbing system.
-Do this by running water in the sink closest to the toilet for a minute or so.
-If the toilet bubbles or you can see the water level in the toilet rising, then the clog is very likely in the main sewer line and not in the toilet.
+If you run water in a sink—especially the sink closest to the toilet—you may hear the toilet gurgle or see the water level in the toilet rising.

 - Washing machine: An unexpected sign of a sewer drain clog can happen when you run the washing machine.
-If the water draining out of the washing machine causes the toilet to overflow or backs up into the tub or shower, it could be a sign the sewer main is clogged.
+If the water draining out of the washing machine causes the toilet to overflow or backs up into the tub or shower, it's a good sign the sewer drain is clogged.
 Note: This symptom can just be a washing machine and shower problem and not a sewer drain clog.
-If the toilets are still flushing fine while this occurs, then this is likely due to a washing machine stoppage and not a sewer main.
+If the toilets are still flushing fine while this occurs, the problem is likely due to a washing machine stoppage and not a main drain.